MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/assign-ediscovery-permissions.md

 ### Compliance Search

-This role lets users run the Content Search tool in the Security & Compliance Center to search mailboxes and public folders, SharePoint Online sites, OneDrive for Business sites, Skype for Business conversations, Microsoft 365 groups, and Microsoft Teams, and Yammer groups.
-This role allows a user to get an estimate of the search results and create export reports, but additional roles are needed to initiate content search actions such as previewing, exporting, or deleting search results.
+This role lets users run the Content Search tool in the Microsoft 365 compliance center to search mailboxes and public folders, SharePoint Online sites, OneDrive for Business sites, Skype for Business conversations, Microsoft 365 groups, and Microsoft Teams, and Yammer groups.
+This role allows a user to get an estimate of the search results and create export reports, but other roles are needed to initiate content search actions such as previewing, exporting, or deleting search results.

 Users who are assigned the Compliance Search role but don't have the Preview role can preview the results of a search in which the preview action has been initiated by a user who is assigned the Preview role.
 The user without the Preview role can preview results for up to two weeks after the initial preview action was created.